defoliate/defoliate.github.io/C++_exercise.md

 //int r= 11; error->can't be alias to others cout<<"Reference sample:\n"<<r<<","<<s<<","<<t<<endl;

+// Pointer:stores address of some variable,changa content of address anytime
-//Pointer can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer cout<<"Pointer sample:\n"<<*p;
+// can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer cout<<"Pointer sample:\n"<<*p;